micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

   os_semaphore_post(&sem);
 }
 ```
+**
 It is mandatory for the binary semaphore to be initialised with 1 (i.e. device available) for the first `wait()` to not block.

 ## Unilateral rendezvous

 It is common for a thread to wait for event generated by an ISR (or another thread).
 In this case, no data needs to be exchanged, only the fact that the ISR or the thread (on the left) has occurred is important.
-Using a semaphore for this type of synchronization is called a unilateral rendezvous.
+Using a semaphore for this type of synchronization is called a **unilateral rendezvous**.

 <div style="text-align:center">
 <img src="{{ site.baseurl }}/assets/images/2016/semaphore-unilateral-rendezvous.png" />